jstehli/linux-cfg/notes.md

 Add yourself as a user and add it to group wheel for sudo access.
 Also edit sudo cfg (`visudo`) to make sure that the wheel group gets sudo rights.

+## Folder Structure

+I installed `xdg-user-dirs` to set the config dir - mutt will use this

 ## Display Server